Musmeah Yeshua Synagogue

-The Musmeah Yeshua Synagogue (בית כנסת משמיע ישועה) is an Orthodox Jewish congregation and synagogue, located in downtown Yangon, Myanmar.
+The Musmeah Yeshua Synagogue (בית כנסת משמיע ישועה) is a synagogue, located in downtown Yangon, Myanmar.
 Completed in 1896 to replace an earlier wooden synagogue that was erected in 1854, the current stone synagogue is the only synagogue in Myanmar.

-The synagogue stands between Indian paint shops and Muslim traders on a small street near the city centre in, what is now, a predominantly Muslim neighborhood.
-A plaque at the entrance of the building states that the present stone building, which was built between 1893 – 1896, replaced an earlier, smaller wooden structure that was erected in 1854.
+The synagogue stands between Indian paint shops and Muslim traders on a small street near the city centre in what is now a predominantly Muslim neighborhood.
+A plaque at the entrance of the building states that the present stone building, which was built between 1893 and 1896, replaced an earlier, smaller wooden structure that was erected in 1854.
 It is one of 188 sites on the Yangon City Development Council’s list of heritage buildings.
 It serves the few remaining Jews of the country, mostly descendants of Baghdadi Jews from Iraq.

 History

 Early years

 The first synagogue was built in the 1850s for the increasing numbers of Baghdadi Jews from the Middle East, and Bene Israel and Cochini Jews from India arriving during British rule in Burma.
 It was a wooden building in 1854.
 The plot of land was granted by the British Colonial Government.
 The current building was completed in 1896.

 The community once had 126 Sifrei Torah at Musmeah Yeshua.
 The Jewish cemetery is approximately 6 mi away and was established in the 19th century; it has some 700 graves.

-A second synagogue, Beth El, was opened in 1932, reflecting the growth in population.
+A second synagogue, Beth El, was opened in 1932, reflecting the population growth.
 The Jewish community worked as merchants and traders, and also with the British colonial government.
 In 1940, before the outbreak of the Second World War, the Jewish community in Rangoon reached its peak of 2,500 persons.
 Many Jews fled to India due to the Japanese occupation, as they were considered suspect as allies of the British.
-Beth El closed after the war due to the decline in population.
+Beth El closed after the war due to the population decline.

 Burma's independence

 Following Burma’s independence in 1948, the new government granted approval for an extension of the synagogue.
 More Burmese Jews left after the Burmese army seized power in 1962, as the government nationalised most businesses in the 1960s and 1970s.
 By the turn of the 21st century, there were fewer than 50 Jews in Myanmar.

-In 2007 the US-ASEAN Council for Business and Technology, the US-ASEAN Business Council's 501(c)(3) tax-exempt organization, obtained a license from the United States Department of the Treasury's Office of Foreign Assets Control (OFAC) to raise funds for a humanitarian project: the maintenance and restoration of the Musmeah Yeshua Synagogue in Yangon.
+In 2007, the US-ASEAN Council for Business and Technology, the US-ASEAN Business Council's 501(c)(3) tax-exempt organization, obtained a license from the United States Department of the Treasury's Office of Foreign Assets Control (OFAC) to raise funds for a humanitarian project: the maintenance and restoration of the Musmeah Yeshua Synagogue in Yangon.
 (The license was needed due to current US economic sanctions of Myanmar because of its human rights abuses; sanctions were lifted in 2012.)
-The Council planned to raise enough funds to provide for the synagogue's monthly expenses; complete restoration and maintenance of the synagogue; and assist the synagogue to purchase and establish a new cemetery.
+The Council planned to raise enough funds to provide for the synagogue's monthly expenses, complete restoration and maintenance of the synagogue, and assist the synagogue in purchasing and establishing a new cemetery.
 The government wanted to move all cemeteries out of the city.